bbbbbr/gimp-tilemap-gb/README.md

 ## Requirements:
-* Image must be indexed color and not have more colors than output format supports
+* Image must be indexed color and not have more colors than output format supports, unless one of the following is enabled:
+   * "Ignore CGB Palette Errors"
+   * "Try to Repair Palette Errors" are enabled.

 ## Known limitations & Issues:
 * GBMB Export only populates the Export Location Format if it was present on a preceding Import.
 Otherwise it must be done manually.